raspberrypisig/minimal-mistakes/_posts/2018-3-3-ethernet-conn-checker.md

 The webpage below shows now to set the permissions and to add it to your crontab for a regular check at you chosen interval.

-Coinnection failures can occur because of the ethernet port sharing the USB bus so e.g. a high data rate could cause it.
+Connection failures can occur because of the ethernet port sharing the USB bus so e.g. a high data rate could cause it.

 # Links